 used to transfer transactions from donor members to members that

 join the group.
 Therefore you need to set up a replication user

 with the correct permissions so that Group Replication can

 REPLICATION-SLAVE privilege.
 This

-process should not be captured in the
+process can be captured in the binary log and then you can rely

-binary log to avoid the changes being propagated to other server
+you want to avoid the changes being propagated to other server

 mysql> SET SQL_LOG_BIN=0;